Andover Newton Theological School

-Andover Newton Theological School (ANTS) was a graduate school and seminary in Newton, Massachusetts.
-Affiliated with the American Baptist Churches USA and the United Church of Christ.
-It was the product of a merger between Andover Theological Seminary and Newton Theological Institution.
+Andover Newton Theological School is the predecessor of Andover Newton Seminary at Yale Divinity School and a graduate school and seminary, affiliated with the American Baptist Churches USA and the United Church of Christ.
+It was located in Newton, Massachusetts and was the product of a merger between Andover Theological Seminary and Newton Theological Institution.
 In recent years, it was an official open and affirming seminary, meaning that it was open to students of same-sex attraction or transgender orientation and generally advocated for tolerance of it in church and society.

-In November 2015, the school announced that it would sell its campus and become part of Yale Divinity School in New Haven, Connecticut, a process it completed in July 2017.
+In November 2015, the school announced that it would move from its campus and become part of Yale University in New Haven, Connecticut, a process it completed in July 2017.

 History

 Andover Newton was a product of a 1965 merger between two schools of theology: Andover Theological Seminary and Newton Theological Institution.
 The two institutions had been co-resident on the same campus in Newton Centre, Massachusetts, since 1931.
 Andover Newton took the earlier founding date (1807) of the Andover Theological Seminary for its founding year.

 The school created the educational model used by almost all Protestant seminaries today and pioneered many training programs for prospective clergy, including field education.
 Its alumni and alumnae included important abolitionists, educators, clergy, and theologians; three presidents of Brown University; the founding presidents of Wabash College, Grinnell College, and the Union Theological Seminary in New York City; and one of the most important presidents of Dartmouth College.